MegEngine/MegCC/doc/how-to-add-new-kernel.md

 ## register kernel in transform pass

- the kernel is only registered in [KernelRegister.h](../compiler/lib/Dialect/Kernel/Transforms/KernelRegister.h) that can be generated actually. you need add two key objects, one is getkernel object , the other is buildintemplateOpr object, for example:
+ the kernel is only registed in [KernelRegister.h](compiler/lib/Dialect/Kernel/Transforms/KernelRegister.h) that can be generated actually. you need add two key objects, one is getkernel object , the other is buildintemplateOpr object, for example:

 ```cpp